lamhq/tech-notes/pages/devops/aws/storage/1-block-storage/1-overview.md

 Since block storage is optimized for low-latency operations, it is a typical storage choice for high-performance enterprise workloads, such as databases or enterprise resource planning (ERP) systems, that require low-latency storage.

-## Amazon EC2 Instance Store

-Block-level storage volumes behave like physical hard drives.

-An instance store provides temporary block-level storage for an Amazon EC2 instance.
-When the instance is terminated, you lose any data in the instance store.

-It's ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.

 ## IOPS and Throughput

 ### IOPS